This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 Frequently Asked Questions

 I made this recipe using pulled chicken, but it would work just as well for another protein of your choice like ground beef, steak or even pulled pork.
-If you want to make this recipe vegetarian, leave out the pulled chicken and add in some more beans like black beans.
+If you want to make vegetarian burritos, leave out the pulled chicken and add in some black beans or pinto beans.

 I find the easiest way to shred the chicken is with a fork and knife, but you could also use a hand mixer!